pavolloffay/kubecon-na-2023-opentelemetry-kubernetes-metrics-tutorial/05-collecting-prometheus-metrics.md

 **Tutorial Application**:
 - In the previous section, auto instrumentation collected OTLP metrics from frontend, backend1, and backend2 services.
-- Manual instrumentation of the backend 2 application generated Prometheus metrics in the previous setup.
+- Manual instrumentation of the backend 2 service generated Prometheus metrics in the previous setup.

 **Prometheus Setup**:
 - Prometheus has been installed in the environment.